 Investment-linked long term insurance policies are one of the major life insurance products in Hong Kong.
-According to the statistics published by the Office of the Commissioner of Insurance on investment-linked individual life in-force business, its office premiums amounted to HKD69,895.8 million as at the end of 2013, constituting 29.0% of total office premiums of individual life in-force business, with the number of policies decreasing by 2.7% over the previous year.
+According to the statistics published by the Insurance Authority on investment-linked individual life in-force business, its office premiums amounted to HKD69,895.8 million as at the end of 2013, constituting 29.0% of total office premiums of individual life in-force business, with the number of policies decreasing by 2.7% over the previous year.
 In respect of investment-linked individual life new business, the amount of office premiums for 2013 was HKD19,115.7 million, accounting for 21.5% of individual life new business.